metaplex-foundation/umi/docs/serializers.md

 ]);
 ```

-Each of the methods provided by the `SerializerInterface` define their own arguments — i.e. the `array` method requires the item serializer as a first argument — but all of them have an optional `options` argument at the end that can be used to tweak the behaviour of the serializer.
+Each of the methods provided by the `SerializerInterface` defines its own arguments — i.e. the `array` method requires the item serializer as a first argument — but all of them have an optional `options` argument at the end that can be used to tweak the behaviour of the serializer.
 The attributes inside the `options` argument may vary from one method to the other but they all share one common attribute: `description`.
 This can be used to provide a specific description of the created serializer.
 Notice that, if omitted, a good-enough description will be created for you.

 ```ts
 umi.serializer.string().description; // -> 'string(utf8; u32(le))'.